zero-one-group/geni/docs/cookbook/part_4_combining_datasets_with_joins_and_unions.md

 ; only showing top 20 rows
 ```

-To find out the null counts of each column, we can do a aggregate operation using `g/agg` and calculating the counts using `g/null-count`:
+To find out the null counts of each column, we can do an aggregate operation using `g/agg` and calculate the counts using `g/null-count`:

 ```clojure
 (def null-counts